-Yin is associated with shade, the moon, cold, night, north and all that is hidden and covered.
-Water is cold of a yin nature and moves downwards.
+Le yin is associated to the shade, the moon, cold, winter, night, the north, and everything that is hidden and covered.
+Water is cold, that is of a yin nature and moves downwards.

-Yang is associated with light, the sun, heat, summer, the south and all that is visible and open.
-Fire is of a yang nature and the flammes moves upwards and outwards.
+Le yang is associated to light, the sun, heat, summer, the south and everything that is visible and open.
+Fire is of a yang nature and blazes upwards and outwards.

-These two dynamic forces are in constant and perpetual mouvement.
+These two dynamic forces are in constant and perpetual movement.
 The following characteristics of yin and yang explain their constant interaction.

-Their opposition is relative (hot-cold, day-night…) because neither is ever completely one or the other.
+Their opposition is relative (hot-cold, day-night…) because neither one is ever complete without the other.

 One cannot exist without the other, they are two aspects of the same reality (day cannot exist without night, nor light without obscurity) and they cannot be separated.